Diversity, inclusion, and belonging at Xero

 At Xero, focusing on gender diversity has always been a priority for us as we’re keen to get more women into the tech sector, ensure we have good female representation across our management levels, and remove any roadblocks to gender equality in all aspects of life at Xero.
 We know this drives better business outcomes not only for Xero but for our small business partners and customers.

-Currently, 63% of our Xero leadership team (direct reports of Xero CEO) and 44% of our employees were women, and we had three female and five male directors on our Board.
+Currently, 40% of our Xero leadership team (Xero CEO and direct reports) and 44% of our employees were women, and we had three female and five male directors on our Board.

 As part of Xero’s continuing commitment to gender equality, we are proud to be included in the Bloomberg Gender-Equality Index for 2020, 2021, 2022 and 2023.
 This inclusion recognizes our investment in fostering a more inclusive and equitable workplace.